-Europe's cybersecurity market is estimated at around 160 billion euros in 2016.
-In view of the current and future challenges & opportunities, the European Commission has commissioned PwC and LSEC to conduct an analysis of the cyber security market in Europe in order to better understand the current Swedish, European and global cybersecurity market landscape.
-This presentation will be made jointly with Ericsson; that will provide a keynote on the role of Cybersecurity for the future...
+Europe's cybersecurity market is estimated at 160 billion euros in 2016.
+In view of current and future challenges & opportunities, the European Commission has commissioned PwC & LSEC to conduct an analysis of the market to better understand the current Swedish, European and global cybersecurity market landscape.

 Are you a.....

 o Supplier, offering Cyber Security Products or Services in Sweden?

 o Government agency or corporate ‘end user’ located in Sweden, buying Cyber Security Products or Services?

 o Government – or other association, involved in developing – implementing the Swedish Cyber Security Strategy and / or how to handle the threats associated with cybersecurity?